Man Punches Woman Who Refused to Give Up Her Seat on Late-Night Bus, SEPTA Says

 - The woman was treated for non-life-threatening injuries.

-SEPTA police hope someone recognizes a man caught on surveillance video who they say punched a woman in the face because she refused to give up her seat on a late-night bus.
+Police on Monday arrested a man suspected of punching a pregnant woman in the face because she refused to give up her seat on a late-night SEPTA bus the previous morning, SEPTA said.

 Here's what SEPTA said happened around 1:45 a.m.
 Sunday on a Market-Frankford Line Night Owl bus near 8th and Market streets in Center City.